 The next day, during the test, all became clear.
-“Eddie,” Reaper whispered, “you gotta move your hand away from the paper.”
+“James,” Reaper whispered, “you gotta move your hand away from the paper.”

 Ah, now I see, said the blind man.
 It was actually pretty ingenious.
 As I darkened the circle on each multiple choice answer, the Reaper cleared his throat and:

 c. rubbed his eyes to see more clearly, or